Terms & Conditions

 If You are a limited company, a limited liability partnership, a trust or an unincorporated voluntary association, Your directors/members/trustees/office bearers (as the case may be) each personally, jointly and severally, unconditionally and irrevocably (until all sums payable by You have been paid to Us) (a) guarantee the payment of all sums due to Us; (b) indemnify and hold Us harmless in respect of any losses sustained by Us as a result of trading with You; and (c) agree that the foregoing guarantee and indemnity shall not be discharged or affected by (i) anything that would not have discharged or affected them if they had been a principal debtor instead of a guarantor; or (ii) Our waiver or failure to enforce any of Our rights in the Contract.

-29.1 Any dispute arising out of or in connection with this Contract, including any question regarding its existence, validity or termination, shall be referred to and finally resolved by arbitration under the London Court of International Arbitration (“LCIA”) Rules, which Rules are deemed to be incorporated by reference into this clause.
+29.1 Any dispute arising out of or in connection with this Contract, including any question regarding its existence, validity or termination, may be referred, at Our sole discretion, to and finally resolved by arbitration under the London Court of International Arbitration (“LCIA”) Rules, which Rules are deemed to be incorporated by reference into this clause.

 29.2 The number of arbitrators shall be one (1).